1980 Year Four

 The station investigated the possibility of carrying advertising as away to generate income.
 The option was shelved after it was decided it would be an administrative nightmare.

-The present secretary/engineer joined the presenting staff this year.
+The secretary/engineer joined the presenting staff this year.
 PJ was producing Jingles for the Saturday Team, by August this year he was a permanent member of the Saturday team ( Instrumental in putting Radio Heatherwood on the Medium Wave ).
 P.J.Davidson-Smith